Wage and hour laws are a complex problem for every HR manager.

 Helping your employees understand the regulations, and letting them know that you are aware, too, is a good measure toward common understanding.

-SwipeClock LLC offers WorkforceHUB, the unified Human Resources portal that makes it easy to optimize the performance of your managers, employees, and business.
+SwipeClock offers WorkforceHUB, the unified Human Resources portal that makes it easy to optimize the performance of your supervisors, employees, and organization.

 How much can you save?
-Check our SwipeClock LLC ROI Calculator.
+Check our SwipeClock ROI Calculator.

 We can get you up and running with Workforce Management Suite in minutes.
-Contact us today to schedule a demo.
+Contact us today to book a demo.